danielbanko/danielbanko.github.io/README.md

 </div>
   </center>
 ## Welcome
-I am currently a second year doctoral student in the [Department of Economics](https://www.econ.pitt.edu/) at the University of Pittsburgh.
-Prior to this year, I worked as a [Research Assistant](https://www.consumerfinance.gov/about-us/careers/students-and-graduates/) at the [Consumer Financial Protection Bureau (CFPB)](https://www.consumerfinance.gov/about-us/the-bureau/bureau-structure/research-markets-regulation/) in Washington DC.
+I am currently a second year doctoral student in the [Department of Economics at the University of Pittsburgh](https://www.econ.pitt.edu/).
+Prior to this, I worked as a [Research Assistant](https://www.consumerfinance.gov/about-us/careers/students-and-graduates/) at the [Consumer Financial Protection Bureau (CFPB)](https://www.consumerfinance.gov/about-us/the-bureau/bureau-structure/research-markets-regulation/) in Washington DC.
 I graduated from [Swarthmore College](https://www.swarthmore.edu) [with honors in economics and psychology](https://www.swarthmore.edu/honors-program) in May 2017.
 I am interested in the fields of behavioral economics, experimental economics, and applied microeconomics topics including labor, health, and household finance.
-My goals are to conduct research using lab/field experiments and survey data to better understand social motivations and decision-making, teach students, and apply my research to helping people become empowered over their lives.
 <br>

 ## Publications